 The distribution of bulk chemical supplies and packaging is operated through Sodium which has storage and distribution facilities located in strategic locations in Western Canada.
-Sodium sells products to BSL and their other customers who then warehouse their products at their locations.
-Sodium's market niche is to package and sell truckloads of products directly to mud companies who have the warehousing facilities.
+Sodium sells products to BSL and other third party customers who then warehouse their products at their locations.
+Sodium's market niche is to sell blended and packaged truckloads of products directly to mud companies who have the warehousing facilities.
 Therefore, it is not unusual for BSL and Sodium to have some similar customers.
 These customers will buy and warehouse Sodium's products and will use BSL for emergency situations or when timing becomes an issue.

 Sodium offers an extensive product line in both bulk and packaged form and continually adds new offerings to meet specific customer requirements.
 The Company's 5,000 square foot blending facility in Acheson, Alberta has allowed Sodium to grow and adapt to the changing environment and changing needs of their clients.
 Blending operations includes customer specific blends of dry powder, whereby customers dictate the product formulation and Sodium will source the product, blend, package, warehouse and distribute the finished blended product.
 Targeting different industries provides Sodium with product and industry diversification.
+Some of the more common products sold are: